autowarefoundation/autoware.universe/common/component_interface_utils/README.md

 This is a utility package that provides the following features:

-- Instantiation of wrapper class
+- Instantiation of the wrapper class
 - Logging for service and client
 - Service exception for response
 - Macros